marko2606/p3/README.md

 npm install --save-dev extract-text-webpack-plugin
 ```

-We need to add a rule to webpack module in order to handle css files and include it into html
+We need to add a rule to webpack module in order to handle css files and include it into html.

 ```
 const ExtractTextPlugin = require('extract-text-webpack-plugin');